OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/blog_post_ga_release.md

 If you have previously provided this information for an Open Liberty beta blog post and nothing has changed since the beta, just provide a link to the published beta blog post and we'll take the information from there.

 ## What happens next?
-- Add the label for the beta you're targeting: `target:YY00X-beta`.
+- Add the label for the GA you're targeting: `target:YY00X`.
 - Make sure this blog post is linked back to the Epic for this feature/function.
 - Your paragraph will be included in the GA release blog post.
 It might be edited for style and consistency.
 - You will be asked to review a draft before publication.